sodaviz/soda/docs/source/api/interfaces/BarPlotConfig.rst

 .. container:: content

-  A callback to define the opacity of the border around the glyph.
+  This defines the opacity of the border around the glyph.

 strokeWidth
 ***********